turanszkij/WickedEngine/ScriptingAPI-Documentation.md

 - SetFontOrder(Font font, int order)

 #### Renderable3DComponent
 A 3D scene can either be rendered by a Forward or Deferred render path.
+It inherits functions from Renderable2DComponent, so it can render a 2D overlay.
 - [void-constructor]Renderable3DComponent()
 - SetSSAOEnabled(bool value)
 - SetSSREnabled(bool value)